Training structure

 Faculty of Science

-The resistance of materials (RoM) is a particular discipline of the mechanics of continuous media allowing the calculation of stresses and strains in slender structures made of different materials (machines, mechanical engineering, building and civil engineering).
-It is a 1D static modelling of a deformable solid assimilated to a beam linked to a frame and subjected to external mechanical stresses.
+Material resistance (RdM) is a specific discipline of continuum mechanics that enables the calculation of stresses and deformations in slender structures made of different materials (machinery, mechanical engineering, building, and civil engineering).
+It involves 1D static modeling of a deformable solid assimilated to a beam connected to a frame and subjected to external mechanical stresses.

-The RoM allows the study of the global behaviour of a structure (relationship between stresses - forces or moments - and displacements) to be reduced to that of the local behaviour of the materials composing it(relationship between stresses and strains).
-Mechanical stresses can be seen as " cohesive forces " of the material.
-The deformations of a physical object can be observed by a variation in its dimensions or in its overall shape.
+RdM allows the study of the overall behavior of a structure (relationship between stresses—forces or moments—and displacements) to be reduced to that of the local behavior of the materials composing it (relationship between stresses and strains).
+Mechanical stresses can be seen as the " cohesive forces " of the material.
+The deformations of a physical object can be observed as a change in its dimensions or overall shape.

-Level of study
+Level of education

 ECTS